-Join Todd Perkins for an in-depth discussion in this video Create an Android Studio project, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Create an Android Studio project, part of Learning Java Applications.

 - [Voiceover] When you open up Android Studio, you'll be if you want to import your settings from a previous version of Android Studio, I'm going to just check this bottom box here, say that I don't want to import any settings.
 You'll note that Android Studio's powered by the IntelliJ platform, we talked about that at the beginning of this course.
 So this will give you some experience working with IntelliJ IDEA, or at least the Android Studio flavor of that.
 I'm going to click through the setup wizard and setup using the standard components, and I'll click Finish.